TheoWinterhalter/ocawb/README.md

 The first phase of this work is to reflect (a subset of) HTML in ocaml.
 Later on, I will try to provide more functionalities.

-Thanks to the power of continuations, on currently can write the following ocaml code:
+Thanks to the power of continuations, one currently can write the following ocaml code:

 ```ocaml